 What Watching My Daughter Solve a Rubik’s Cube Reminded Me About Scalable Growth

-She learned how to solve a 3×3 Rubik’s Cube.
+Last weekend I watched my daughter learn how to solve a 3×3 Rubik’s Cube.

-Then she moved on to a 4×4 cube.
+Then she picked up a 4×4 cube.

-And suddenly, she was back at the beginning.
+And suddenly she was back at the beginning.

 Different structure.
 More complexity.
 New edge cases.
 The same instinct to twist pieces around—but that alone no longer worked.
 She had to slow down again, learn a new framework, and re-anchor herself in the fundamentals before speed returned.